 Although the movie had already exceeded my expectations after the first half, I started wondering if the story would ultimately deliver and go beyond its established premise and into something unexpected, with my main concern being; will all that’s happening have any relevance later on?
 Fortunately my suspicion of the movie possibly going nowhere was put to rest, because it went somewhere, and it went somewhere good, achieving an unexpected level of excitement that broke its pleasantly somber tone.
 I really came to appreciate just how clever and well made all of the symbolic foreboding and foreshadowing really was.
 It’s essential on the second or third viewing to listen to the DVD commentary, as Brewster further exposes many brilliant subtleties that may have been missed on first viewing.

 The owl man is more of an entity than a monster or creature, not particularly ambiguous but definitely enigmatic, with an agenda made more apparent at the story's end.
 The dialogue from the owl man, by David Schofield, is well done, conjuring a fitting dread with nihilistic and doomy verses.
-It really does remind me of a voice from a deep, dark oblivion.
+It really does remind me of a voice from a deep, dark oblivion (it also reminds me of the loc-Nar from the Heavy Metal movie).
 As an interesting surprise, the owl man isn’t the only antagonist, as there are a few twists along the way.
 Lord of Tears is also a slick little ghost story.
 The performance from the actor who plays a very animate ghost is an entertaining deluxe that I can always keep watching.

 The writer and second unit assistant director, Sarah Daly, is also an accomplished musician, known as Metaphorest, who supplied some of the soundtrack.
 After watching the end credits and recalling the lyrics during the pool scene, I realized there’s a haunting essence to her voice that compliments the supernatural in the film, which in turn compliments her singing.